khanonjs/khanon.js-website/public/docs/4-sprites-overview.md

 # Render environment

-Note that Babylon.js works in a three-dimensional environment regardless you use 3D or 2D elements in your scene.
+Note that Babylon.js works in a three-dimensional environment regardless you use 3D or 2D elements in the scene.

 Even if you opt for purely 2D scenes using only sprites, they will be rendered in a three-dimensional environment, which is actually an advantage.